 Crime Victim Resources

-If you are in an emergency, please dial 911.
+Note: If you're in an emergency situation, please dial 911.

 Crime victims often are asked to testify in court or make a statement under oath in order to help prosecutors convict the perpetrator, and occasionally may receive restitution.
-Additionally, victims may claim monetary damages in civil court (see What are Intentional Torts?).
-But crime victims may also require assistance outside of the justice system, such as counseling; shelter; and other such needs.
+Additionally, victims may claim monetary damages in civil court for intentional acts causing injury (i.e. "intentional torts").
+But crime victims may also require assistance outside of the justice system, such as counseling, shelter, and other such needs.

 The following is a list of crime victim resources, including non-profit organizations and government agencies.
 To suggest a resource for this section, please contact us.